 This fall, the Libraries will open a dedicated space for graduate students in Wilson Library 562/564.
 The new Graduate Research and Writing Studio will offer innovative, peer-to-peer teaching and learning services aimed at enhancing academic literacies and graduate student success.
 The new space will support collaborative work for research and assessment, outreach, and curriculum planning.
 It will allow Studio staff to meet with graduate students, their advisors, and campus partners.
 The Graduate Studio will accommodate consultations with graduate student groups and online and phone consultations with graduate students studying in other locations.
 I am extremely pleased with this latest phase in the Libraries teaching and learning services, and I look forward to sharing more news about the Graduate Research and Writing Studio in future messages.

-Later this spring, the Mann Family Skybridge will receive a much-needed facelift.
+Also in Fall Quarter, the Mann Family Skybridge will receive a much-needed facelift.
 Thanks to a generous gift from Dave and Ann Mann and Ann’s mother, Sally Thompson, the Libraries will replace all of the furniture in the Skybridge.
-In keeping with other library facilities projects, Western students have an important role to play in the furniture’s selection.
-Sample chairs and tables will be placed in the space early in spring quarter, and the Libraries eagerly seeks feedback on preferences.
+In keeping with other library facilities projects, Western students consulted on the furniture’s selection.

 As always, I encourage you to stop by to see me in Haggard Hall 231 or to send me an email if there is anything I can do to improve the Libraries.